-Origami Samurai Helmet Tutorial
+Folding a Samurai Helmet

-Kids will be able to get the hang of this model quite quickly - making it the perfect craft to make at a boys birthday party or as a rainy day activity for your kids.
+Kids will be able to get the hang of this model quite quickly, making it the perfect craft to make at a boys birthday party or as a rainy day activity for your kids.

-If you start with big enough paper, perhaps newspaper or gift wrap, the helmet can be worn as a real hat for dress ups!
+If you start with big enough paper, perhaps newspaper or gift wrap, the helmet can be worn as a real hat for dress-ups!
 Another fun thing to do is make small ones and use them as finger hats and then draw faces on your fingers!

 02 of 04